 Red squirrel Sciurus vulgaris

 The red squirrel is most often found in coniferous woods.
-Scotland is home to over 75% of the UK’s red squirrel population.
+Scotland is home to around 80% of the UK’s red squirrel population.
 The red squirrel is easily distinguished from the grey squirrel by its smaller size, reddish-brown fur (although it can look darker and duller in the winter) and tufts of hair on the end of the ears.

 Behaviour